 COW-HITCH CONNECTION: Ropes can be attached with a cow-hitch connection.
 This allows ropes to be disconnected without having to re-splice.
 However, this is a less efficient method and results in strength loss of approximately 15% system strength for ropes of similar size (system strength based on the weaker component).

-SOFT SHACKLE CONNECTION: Samson’s Link-It™ is a button-knot soft shackle made from AmSteel®Blue, providing an easy to use, lightweight connection method.
-Replacing steel shackle or other connection types, Link-It will not corrode or rust, is very light weight and has short connection lengths.
-To achieve the strength specified on the tag, Link-it should be paired with bearing surface diameters (hardware or connecting rope) listed in the product specifications.
-Bearing surfaces smaller than those specified may decrease instantaneous strength and increase applied stress, leading to increased abrasion within the shackle structure.
+SOFT SHACKLE CONNECTION: Samson’s Link-It™, Link-It™ Plus, and Link-It™ Max family of button-knot soft shackles are made from AmSteel®Blue, providing an easy to use, lightweight connection method.
+Replacing steel shackle or other connection types, Link-It soft shackles will not corrode or rust, are very light weight and have short connection lengths.
+To achieve the strength specified on the tag, Link-it shackles should be used with bearing surface diameters (hardware or connecting rope) that are at least 1.5 times greater than the shackle's base rope diameter, which is listed on the attached tag.
+Using Link-It shackles with smaller bearing surfaces will decrease the effective working load limits listed on the product tags and cause increased abrasion to the product.
+When a Link-It shackle connects to another rope, the round profile of the rope structure will flatten out under tension.
+This flattening effectively increases the bend diameter at both the Link-It and connected rope experience.

 Eye-to-eye splice connection